OpenAPITools/openapi-generator/docs/customization.md

 ### Modifying a template

 Clone OpenAPI Generator and take a look at the following directory: `modules/openapi-generator/src/main/resources/${template}`.
 In here you'll see all of the generators available, for most programming languages, web application frameworks and web servers.
+For example, if you are looking for the C# template, it's named `csharp`.

 Templates consist of multiple mustache files.
-Mustache is a simple, readable templating language, and the engine used is [jmustache](https://github.com/samskivert/jmustache).
+[Mustache](https://mustache.github.io/) is used as the templating language for these templates, and the specific engine used is [jmustache](https://github.com/samskivert/jmustache).

 If you wish to modify one of these templates, copy and paste the template you're interested in to a templates directory you control.
 To let OpenAPI Generator know where this templates directory is, use the `-t` option (e.g: `-t ./templates/`).